sebasgverde/TIAMIT/README.md

-TIAMIT,  is an open source project to learn to read music with different insturments using gamefication.
-It is based in tha idea of visual memory, the user will see the notes in the music sheet and the positions where these notes are in the insturment, a sound capture and analysis module will check the notes played giving a final score of the performance.
+TIAMIT,  is an open source project to learn to read music with different instruments using gamefication.
+It is based in the idea of visual memory, the user will see the notes in the music sheet and the positions where these notes are in the instrument, a sound capture and analysis module will check the notes played giving a final score of the performance.
 It also has a database engine where different users can be ranked and see their performances.

 # Demo of Instruments: